 Instructions

 - Make the batter by combining all the dry ingredients in a large bowl.
-RESERVE 2 TABLESPOONS.
-Add the cold beer and sparkling water.
-Stir until you have a thick smooth batter.
-Place the batter in the fridge for 15-30 minutes.
+Reserve 2 tablespoons of the dry mixture.
+Add the cold beer and sparkling water to the remaining dry ingredients and stir until you have a thick, smooth batter.
+Place the batter in the fridge for 15–30 minutes.

-- Meanwhile, peel and cut the potatoes into slices of desired width and length.
-Set aside in cold water.
-Cut each fish fillet into about 4″ pieces and set aside.
+- Meanwhile, peel and cut the potatoes into slices of your desired width and length.
+Set them aside in cold water.
+Cut each fish fillet into about 4-inch pieces and set aside.

-- Carefully, fry the potatoes, about 1 cup at a time, in the hot oil for about 2 minutes.
-Do NOT brown them.
-Remove with a slotted strainer and drain over paper towels.
-Repeat until all potatoes have gone through the 1st frying cycle.
+- Fry the potatoes, about 1 cup at a time, for about 2 minutes.
+Do not brown them.
+Remove with a slotted strainer and drain on a wire rack or paper towels.
+Repeat until all the potatoes have gone through the first frying cycle.

-- To finish the chips, check that oil temperature has risen back up to 350°F and cook the chips until golden brown.
+- To finish the chips, heat the oil back to 350°F and cook the chips until golden brown.
 Season with salt and pepper.

 I come from the days of fish sticks, anyone remember those?
 We used to eat them weekly.
 This is the grown up version of that and it is nothing short of amazing.